Gfrim/internalNewsletterPod/README.md

 - **Add Sources**: You can add content in two ways:
   - **Manual Entry**: Fill out a form with a title, the full content, a category, and an optional URL.
 You can use the built-in AI to generate a summary for your content.
   - **Document Upload**: Upload a file (`.pdf`, `.txt`, `.md`).
 The AI will automatically process the document to extract a relevant title, generate a detailed summary, and assign the most appropriate category.
+    - **Note on File Size**: To ensure reliable processing, please use files with extracted text content under **1 MB**.
+This is due to the document size limit in the Firestore database.
 - **Data Persistence**: All sources are saved to a Firestore database, ensuring your data is persistent and shared across all users.

 ### 2. AI-Powered Q&A